-Jean-Laurent Sasportes started this work with Musicians with Peter Kowald (double bass) in 1994.
-Different little dance pieces have been created out of this work: "Stock", "Security", "Diva", "Jeune Fille", "Money", "let the trouble come when the trouble comes” and "Ur".
-The repertory of this Duo work has been and still is presented through many countries around the world under the title : Short Pieces I and Short Pieces II»
+Jean-Laurent Sasportes started this work on improvisation with musicians with the musician Peter Kowald (double bass) in 1994.
+Different little dance pieces have been created out of this work.
+(Stock, Security, Diva, Young girl, Money, “let the trouble come when the trouble comes” and Ur.
+The repertory of this Duo work has been and is still presented through many countries around the world under the title : „Short pieces I“ and «Short Pieces II»

-This performance is based on a principle of structured improvisation; the caracter and costume of each piece is defined but music and choreography are improvised.
+This performance is based on a principle of structured improvisation; the character and costume of each piece is defined but music and choreography are improvised.
 It can adapt to any kind of stage or be played out doors in natural places.

 Improvisation can be totaly opened, and spontaneous in all the parts of the dance and the music which compose the performance.
 But improvisation can be also just open to certain parts as which movements will be dances, which atmosphere of the music and the dance will be performed, and so on and so on..

 SO appart of the structured improvisation evening called "Short Pieces", i performe also just totaly open improvisation, in which nothing is decided or spoken between the performers.